Asher Office of Undergraduate Research, Scholarship & Creative Activity

-DePauw students conduct research in a wide array of disciplines.
-While working in a science lab is often the stereotypical example of research, DePauw students also routinely conduct research across the humanities and social sciences.
-Art history, biology, computer science – wherever there are questions, there is research to be done.
+While working in a science lab is often the stereotypical example of research, DePauw students also routinely conduct research across the humanities, social sciences, and arts.
+Art history, biology, computer science, education studies – wherever there are questions, there is research to be done.

 Our office is here to help you get involved in research and make the most of the experience!

 - See examples of recent research conducted by (and presented by) DePauw students